-Essay Format: 12-point font, double spaced, 1-inch margins, 1500-1800 words (~5-7 pages; students may request a higher maximum word count).
+Essay Format: 12-point font, double spaced, 1-inch margins, 1500-2500 words (~6-10 pages).
 Part of your paper grade will depend on whether you follow these instructions.
 When you cite sources, I will accept any professional format (e.g., Harvard, APA, Chicago, MLA).
 You must include a bibliography (which does not count toward your essay's final word count), and you must cite at least 1 of the course readings & 3 additional scholarly sources.
-Wikipedia cannot be used as a source.
-University press publications and academic journal articles are often good sources.
+Wikipedia cannot be used as a source (but it is often a great research tool!).
+University press publications and academic journal articles are generally good sources.